 The site offers courses, workshops, and training to help parents maintain their sense of calm while raising children.
 This example shows that Mama Psychologists know its audience.
 Offering a bedtime guide for free can establish trust and lead to parents enrolling in courses.

 A guide will be longer than a white paper but not as long as an eBook.
-You’ll have ample space to walk your potential customer through your topic.
+You’ll have ample space to walk your potential customers through your topic.

 Note that this is another instance in which design can play a key part in whether or not your lead magnet converts.
 If you have an overly plain or messy document, people won’t want to read it.
 If the guide is eye-catching but not too busy, you’ll have a larger pool of potential customers.